Graham BELL and Alfred NIAUDET installed the first telephone.

 __________________________________________________________________

-Extraordinary meeting of two signed autograph letters relating to the revolutionary work of Alexander Graham Bell and the first use of the telephone in France, in Paris, in November 1877.
+An extraordinary collection of two signed autograph letters relating to the revolutionary work of Alexander Graham Bell and the first use of the telephone in France, in Paris, in November 1877.

-In August 1877, at the request of the famous British scientist Sir William Thomson, Alexander Graham Bell was invited to present his invention at the annual meeting of the British Association for the Advancement of Sciences in Plymouth.
-Among the audience, the physicist Alfred Niaudet, collaborator of Antoine Breguet, was captivated by Bell's invention and easily convinced the latter to entrust him with two telephones to demonstrate in Paris, at the Academy of Sciences and at the French Physical Society.
+In August 1877, at the request of the illustrious British scientist Sir William Thomson, Alexander Graham Bell was invited to present his invention at the annual meeting of the British Association for the Advancement of Sciences in Plymouth.
+Among the audience, the physicist Alfred Niaudet, a collaborator of Antoine Breguet, was captivated by Bell's invention and easily convinced the latter to entrust him with two telephones to demonstrate in Paris, at the Academy of Sciences and the French Physical Society.

 We present here two letters, testimonies of this exceptional adventure.